ebzzry/ebzzry.github.io/src/git-github.md

     $ git commit -m "Initial commit."

-### Subsequent Uses
+### Subsequent uses

-This section describes the basic commands that you're going to use, when you already have a repository.
+This section describes the basic commands that you’re going to use, when you already have a repository.

 Create a branch that will hold your changes: